How to Take Control of Your Oral Health

 This is what usually happens at a preventive care visit:

-What should I do to prepare for a dental check-up and cleaning?
+What should I expect after a professional cleaning?

 It’s Time to Take Action